UMageshkumar/Mean-and-Variance/README.md

+# NAME:U.MAGESHKUMAR
+# REGNO:24005417
+# DATE:21-09-2024
-#  Mean and variance of a discrete  distribution
+# EXNO1:Mean and variance of a discrete  distribution

 # Aim :